kulics/koral/book-en/protocol-type.md

 Let's explain what this section of the code:
 1. We have implemented an protocol, and now `student` is also considered as `homework'.
 We can use a `student' as `homework'.
-1. In the protocol we include the protocol of the two properties `count, do`, according to the provisions of a nor less.
+1. In the protocol we include the protocol of the two properties `Count, do`, according to the provisions of a nor less.
 1. We have written the actual values ​​and functions for each of the two properties of the protocol, so that these two properties become one of the valid sub-properties of `student`.
 1. We did something in `do`, which reduced the total count of homework.